 When people think of healthcare facilities, they likely think of doctors, nurses, and specialists responsible for diagnosing and treating patients.
 But there’s also a whole team of administrative staff members who ensure that operations function smoothly so medical staff can do their jobs.
 Earning an online master’s in healthcare administration helps students prepare for leadership roles within the administrative team.

 There are dozens of healthcare administration programs available online.
 To help students find the right one, we compiled this list of the best online master’s in healthcare administration programs.
-Students can also learn more about admissions requirements, program cost, career outlook, and what to expect when they enroll in an online master’s in healthcare administration.
+With guidance from Blanca Villagomez, a program coordinator and counselor at UC-Irvine, students can also learn more about admissions requirements, program cost, career outlook, and what to expect when they enroll in an online master’s in healthcare administration.

 What Can I Expect from an Online Master’s in Healthcare Administration Program?